TN 284 (08-26)

 If the case has an active SSI claim system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.

-For information on the Veterans Affairs Payment page, see MS INTRANETSSI 014.052.
+For information on the Veterans Affairs Payment page, see MS 08114.052.

 NOTE: Input VA educational benefits on the SSI claim system.
-On the VETERANS AFFAIRS PAYMENT page drop-down list, select EDUCATIONAL BENEFITS payment “TYPE.”
+On the VETERANS AFFAIRS PAYMENT page drop-down list, select EDUCATIONAL BENEFITS payment TYPE.

 b.
 Apportionment not involved

-For information on the Veterans Affairs Payment page, see MS INTRANETSSI 014.052.
+For information on the Veterans Affairs Payment page, see MS 008114.052.

 NOTE: Input VA educational benefits on the SSI claim system.
-On the VETERANS AFFAIRS PAYMENT page, select EDUCATIONAL BENEFITS payment “TYPE.”
+On the VETERANS AFFAIRS PAYMENT page, select EDUCATIONAL BENEFITS payment TYPE.

-6. Absent dependent parent’s portion
+6. Absent dependent parent's portion of an augmented disability compensation payment

 a.
 Apportionment involved